sartorlab/mint/README.md

 ##### Running a project

 Once a project is instantiated and configured, the analysis steps can begin.
 The `mint` pipeline is controlled by `make` and there are up to 7 simple commands to run the modules, depending on the analyses implied by the project annotation file.
+In general, the bisulfite and pulldown commands are independent of each other until classification, and the `*_sample` and `*_compare` commands are rely on the corresponding `*_align` steps.

 For example, the following commands will analyze the test hybrid data: